 Sell the Mission

 Established corporations that have flourished in the past decade may be the first choice for many talents.
 What strategy should a startup deploy in order to have a fighting chance at winning these talents?
-“Sell a mission and engender passion in people” says Gilles Gade, Founder & CEO of Cross River Bank.
+“Sell a mission and engender passion in people” says Gilles Gade, Founder & CEO of Cross River.
 “This will give them a role in the ecosystem and instill the belief that together you can change the world”, he continues.

 Doubling down on this effort can allow your company to hire and retain key talents that will help build the growth culture you want and need.